-Thanks to my many years of teacher activity I was able to gain a lot of useful experiences with group courses and single courses, either of German and Italian.
+Thanks to my many years of teacher activity I was able to gain a lot of useful experiences with group courses and single courses, either in German and Italian.

-The problem with this learning method is that you achieve just a passive knowledge of the language because lack of practice, that means that you are not able to use your hard earned language skills with a native speaker and therefore improve them.
-At the beginning this could be a cheap method to learn German but in the long run it is quite monotonous and not efficient.
+The problem with this learning method is that you achieve just a passive knowledge of the language because of lack of practice, that means that you are not able to use your hard-earned language skills with a native speaker and therefore improve them.
+In the beginning, this could be a cheap method to learn German, but in the long run, it is quite monotonous and not efficient.

 We are getting to the second possibility of learning German.

 The 3 differences between single and group course

 As I already mentioned, the following facts are based on my longtime activity of German language teacher for single and group courses.

 You are now getting lessons from a professional teacher.

 Group courses start with 2 students and have an open limit of participants.
 And here it is where one of the main the problems comes up.

 1. The number of participants in the class.
 The majority of the group courses offered by the language schools are overcrowded because of profit-is-king reason.
 As a result, the concentration of the student suffers because many students speak during the lessons or are busy with other things.

 Ok, let’s assume you have been lucky and have found a German course with just 6 participants.
 And here we are at the second problem.